 - Apply SCPs.

 - Have no publicly facing EC2s or S3 buckets.

-When you need to make a change, you can easily update the SCP in one place within cloudtamer.io, and cloudtamer.io will modify it in all of your accounts via your cloud rules.
+When you need to make a change, you can easily update the SCP in one place within Kion, and Kion will modify it in all of your accounts via your cloud rules.
 Plus, you'll enjoy greater visibility into which SCPs are applied across your organization.